ConsumerDataStandardsAustralia/standards/swagger-gen/cds_admin.md

 |200|x-v|string||The [version](##response-headers) of the API end point that the data holder has responded with.|

 <aside class="success">
-This operation does not require authentication
+This operation may only be called by the CDR Register
 </aside>

 ## Get Metrics